Flint Hills Burning Information

 Guides and Technical Documents

-NEW - SMP Website
+SMP Website

-NEW - April Burn Restrictions
+April Burn Restrictions

 Affected Counties - Butler, Chase, Chautauqua, Cowley, Elk, Geary, Greenwood, Johnson, Lyon, Marion, Morris, Pottawatomie, Riley, Sedgwick, Wabaunsee, and Wyandotte